ftvkyo/statorio/README.md

 ## Installation

+First, learn about Factorio [Application directory](https://wiki.factorio.com/Application_directory).

-To install the mod, it's enough to copy the `mod` directory into your Factorio mods folder like this:
+Then, to install the mod, it's enough to copy the `mod` directory into your Factorio mods folder like this:

-All following sections assume you've set `FACTORIO_APP_DIR`:
+All following sections assume you've set `FACTORIO_APPDIR`:
 ```sh
 # Linux
 export FACTORIO_APPDIR=$HOME/.factorio